 NHS England teams are mandated under the same regulations to use the PNA when making decisions on applications to open new pharmacies and dispensing appliance contractor premises.

-Public health teams and clinical commissioning groups (CCGs) will also use the PNA to inform their commissioning decisions, when commissioning local services from community pharmacies.
+Local Authorities and NHS commissioning bodies will also use the PNA to inform their commissioning decisions, when commissioning local services from community pharmacies.